bxartur/Machine-Learning/README.md

 ## Bioinformatics Algorithms
-Main target - learning about algorithms used in computer science with special focus on bioinformatic ones.
+Main target was to learn about algorithms used in computer science with special focus on bioinformatic ones.
 Ideas for projects are taken from book 'Bioinformatics Algorithms: Design and Implementation in Python' by Miguel Rocha & Pedro G. Ferreira.

   ### Project 1